 Methionine is a sulfur-containing amino acid.
 Sulfur is a key building element of human cartilage.
-Studies have found that individuals with healthy joints have cartilage that hast three times the sulfur content of joints in adults suffering from osteoarthritis.
+Studies have found that individuals with healthy joints have cartilage that has three times the sulfur content of joints in adults suffering from osteoarthritis 1.

 But does this mean that taking additional sulfur in the form of the amino acid methionine can alleviate osteoarthritis?